OathPros/COMP3/source/nav.rst

 Navigation
 ==========

-Combined with :doc:`containers <containers>`, the navigation design patterns create the basic structure for an app.
-Simple apps will often use just one or two navigation patterns, but more complex designs can use more.
-This will typically involve nesting navigation structures inside one another.
-For example, views inside a view switcher could also include stacks.
+Combined with :doc:`containers <containers>`, the navigation design patterns create the structure of an app.

+Simple apps may not use any navigation patterns.
+More complex ones will likely need to combine several, and these can sometimes involve nesting navigation structures within one another.
+For example, a view switcher can be combined with stacks to create subpages within each view.

 Contents
 --------